 There is a common misconception that, if a merchant doesn't have pinpads, some customers won't be able to pay them.
 There are very few debit cards that are issued without a Visa or a Mastercard logo.
 The Visa or Mastercard logo will allow the merchant to run the transaction as a credit card rather than a debit card.

 So why do I need a pinpad?

 Fees — or rather, a reduction of fees.
 Although there's no set rule because processing fees are always dependent on your merchant services provider, debit transactions are often less expensive than credit transactions.
-Debit transactions typically charge a flat fee while credit transactions fees are based on the total transaction amount.
+Debit transactions typically charge a flat fee while credit transaction fees are based on the total transaction amount.
 Because of this flat verse variable cost structure, a breakeven point exists.
-For small transactions, debit can actually be more expensive than credit.
+And for small transactions, debit can actually be more expensive than credit.
 A good rule of thumb is that a $20 transaction is around the breakeven point.

 So should I get a pinpad?

 It depends.
 Is the average transaction at your business greater or less than $20?

 The most basic pinpad does not include a credit card swipe and only allows for PIN entry.